PelionIoT/mbl-docs/Docs/tutorials/mbl_cli.md

 To connect a PC to an Mbed Linux OS IoT WaRP7 device using the USB networking facility, perform the following steps:

-1. Check which network interfaces are already available on the PC.
-2. Connect the IoT device to the PC using USB cabel.
+1. Connect the IoT device to the PC using USB cabel.
-3. Check which network interfaces are available on the PC again, and compare this with the information obtained in step #1 to determine which interface is for the IoT device.
-4. Configure the PC to use link-local IPv4 addressing for the interface and determine the address assigned to the interface.
+1. Configure the PC to use link-local IPv4 addressing for the interface and determine the address assigned to the interface.

-For example, on an Ubuntu 16.04 PC, do the following:
+For example, on an Ubuntu PC, do the following:

 Use `ifconfig -a` to list available network interfaces.
 Once the IoT device has been connected to the development PC, the PC kernel will